kylebaron/klava/README.md

 In the `pred` function below

-1. Graft the estimated proposed by the optimzer back into the `parlist` object
+1. Graft the estimated proposed by the optimzer back into the `parset` object
-    -   By default, grafting untransforms all values in the `parlist`
+    -   By default, grafting untransforms all values in the `parset`

 2. Coerce to `list` so we can use to generate predictions